Kardbord/CPP-Shell/README.md

 ### Introduction

 This is a bare bones command shell supporting most UNIX commands.
+Originally written for CS3100 (OS and Concurrency).

 Tab completion is not supported.

 Piping is supported, but only for Bash commands.
 None of the built-in commands below will work with pipes.

 Built-in commands:

-ptime : total amount of time spent executing child processes (the shell is the parent/main process)
+* ptime : total amount of time spent executing child processes (the shell is the parent/main process)

-history : prints a numbered history of commands entered since launching the shell
+* history : prints a numbered history of commands entered since launching the shell

-^ \<number\> : executes the corresponding command from history
+* ^ \<number\> : executes the corresponding command from history

-exit : exits the shell
+* exit : exits the shell

 ### Assignment Description
 (taken from Canvas)